COVID-19-Text-Mining/COVID-Bert4Classification/README.md

 - `dataset_path`: point to the `json` file where annotated data is stored
 - `text_key`: key of the text for each entry
 - `label_key`: key of the labels for each entry
+- `cats`: list of name of each category

 ### Predict
 Used for evaluation and prediction